ostrost/ostent/README.md

-The exporting is kept on par with [collectd](https://collectd.org/) [reporting](https://collectd.org/wiki/index.php/Plugin:Write_Graphite) with `StoreRates true`, although the metrics naming is slightly different.
+The exporting is kept on par with [collectd](https://collectd.org/) [reporting](https://collectd.org/wiki/index.php/Plugin:Write_Graphite) , although the metrics naming is slightly different.

 ## Install